 4) are submitted to a journal that is published by an academic non-profit organization, or a for-profit corporation that a) has low or no article processing charges, and/or b) heavily invests profits in academia, and/or c) are working to modernize publishing infrastructure for researchers

 I am not willing to review this paper at this journal because criteria 2-4 are not met, and it is unclear whether criterion 1 is met.

 Lab Interpersonal Interactions

 All members of the lab, along with visitors, are expected to agree with the following code of conduct.
 We will enforce this code as needed.
-We expect cooperation from all members to help ensure a safe environment for everybody.
+We expect cooperation from all members to help ensure a safe and welcoming environment for everybody.